lzim/teampsd/resources/training_guides/redcap/va_redcap.md

 1. Create a new project with appropriate titles, purpose, and template
 2. Understand the different types of user roles and their privileges
 3. Create REDCap accounts for new users
-4. Use survey queue for creating a logic where all users can use a single link but still getpa to their individual survey
+4. Use survey queue for creating a logic where all users can use a single link but still get to their individual survey

 ## Point of Contact: Stacey Park, Platform Manager